alexis-lp/Deep_Learning_TP/README.md

 Then after having seen the influence of almost all-important parameters I tried to find the most performing configuration.
 To do so I came back to a pooling layer that concentrate informations:

-self.pool = nn.MaxPool2d(kernel_size=2, stride=2, padding=0).
+`self.pool = nn.MaxPool2d(kernel_size=2, stride=2, padding=0)`

 And I used convolutions that create more channels (up to 750 for my best performance).
 For every test I adapted the number of epochs in order to limit the overfitting phenomenon.

 I had been progressing slowly from 72% of accuracy on the test images to 74% and finally I reached my best configuration that you can find on my notebook.
 I will sum up here the results:

-Accuracy of the network on the 40000 train images: 91.00 %
+*Accuracy of the network on the 40000 train images: 91.00 %*

-Accuracy of the network on the 10000 validation images: 76.37 %
+*Accuracy of the network on the 10000 validation images: 76.37 %*

-Accuracy of the network on the 10000 test images: **75.86%**
+*Accuracy of the network on the 10000 test images: **75.86%** *

-Ending Validation loss = 0.77
+*Ending Validation loss = 0.77*

-Computation time : 270.13s
+*Computation time : 270.13s*

-We could improve these performances with several things.
+We could improve these performances with several points.

 First modifying the first convolution layer to add even more channels for example, but I didn’t know if we had the right to do it.
 Then we could also use different pooling methods (Average pooling for example).
 Finally, there are so many configurations to test that we could spend even more time to see  which one is better.

 # CONCLUSION